technion/open_safety/README.md

 # Open Safety
 An improvement on the "map .js files to notepad" trick

-Designed to assist with securing environments by ensuring such blocked events raise significant alarms.
+Designed to assist with securing environments by ensuring such blocking events raise significant alarms.
+For background and more information, see [this blog post](https://lolware.net/blog/neutralising-script-ransomware/)

 # Installation
 ## Enterprise